boomerang-io/tasks/README.md

 Do you want to contribute your own Task?
 Follow our [Contributing a Task Guidelines](./CONTRIBUTING_TASKS.md) for initializing a project to get started quickly.

+### Commits

+This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure that the commit messages are easy to read and follow a standard format that can then be used in automated changelog generation.